songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 ## multi-task
+- LLaSO: A Foundational Framework for Reproducible Research in Large Language and Speech Model
 - Balancing Speech Understanding and Generation Using Continual Pre-training for Codec-based Speech LLM
 - ESPnet-SpeechLM: An Open Speech Language Model Toolkit
 - AAD-LLM: Neural Attention-Driven Auditory Scene Understanding